What is Collaborative Family Law?

 - The Collaborative Process helps both of you plan for your own future and that of your children and to begin new lives for all of you.

-Do I have to have to have a lawyer for Collaborative Process?
+Do I have to have a lawyer for Collaborative Process?

 Do I have to go to court if I choose the Collaborative Process?